 I have to thank my friend Jacob deeply for getting me to this point.
 I’ve had many interesting conversations with him on various topics in physics.
 He’s been feeding me interesting tidbits from physics which consistently blow my mind away.
-Even when we talked about chemistry, Jacob would point out that my search for underlying simplicity and self-consistency in chemistry meant that I was really a physicist or even a mathematician.
+Even when we talked about chemistry, Jacob would point out that my search for underlying simplicity and self-consistency in chemistry meant that I might enjoy physics and math.
 Over the years, there have been other subtle hints that I should have been in physics.

 As a junior at MIT, I took a fluid mechanics course in the Chemical Engineering department, and I loved it.
 At the time, I misread this signal.
 I thought to myself, “Maybe I should have majored in ChemE, since it seems that I like fluid mechanics so much”.
 So I took a course on reactor design but found it boring, and forgot about the engineering path.

 I later found out that fluid mechanics used to be standard in the physics undergrad curriculum until the recently discovered quantum mechanics kicked it out to make room for itself.
 Now, it has been relegated to the engineering departments for so long that you get books published like “Fluid Dynamics for Physicists”.
 For physicists?
 Well, who else would it be for?